Guri2001/Maze-Solver-Project/Readme.txt

 Prerequistist: None

-Usuage: Run the menu.py executable or the menu.py python file to use the program.
+Usuage: Run the Maze_Visualiser executable or the menu.py python file to use the program.
 The Program needs to be run again once you have viewed a particular algorithm it automatically closes once you press the quit button.
 Simply run the .exe or python file to run the program again.